prajwal1121/Portable-Synth/README.md

 # Portable Synth
-### An OP-1 style portable groovebox based around Teensy 4.1
+### An OP-1 inspired portable groovebox based around Teensy 4.1
 Built using the awesome Teensy Audio Library

 This project is still in progress, and will be for a while.
 Check back often for updates and bug fixes